 Young people today want to have real and tangible opportunities to learn and grow.
 Through these tangible experiences, opportunities for growth emerge in a deepening understanding of ourselves, of God and of the world in which we live.

-Students will spend the whole of the School Holidays in July 2014 on this Reachout program.
-We will fly to Manila on the night of Tuesday 1 July 2014 and return to Perth on Friday 18 July 2014.
+Students will spend the whole of the School Holidays in July 2015 on this Reachout program.
+We will fly to Manila on the night of Tuesday 30 June 2015 and return to Perth on Friday 17 July 2015.
 The last 48 hours of the trip will be spent in Hong Kong as a de-brief and ‘wind down’ prior to returning to Perth.
+The senior group of leaders will be travelling on pilgrimage to Taize, Canterbury and London from 17 July to 31 July 2015.

 Who will be travelling?